htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/doc/design/0001-resource-hover.md

 # Show Produced/Consumed Resources on Hover

 Resources are one of CN's basic verification building blocks.
-CN reasons about memory accesses by analyzing the production and consumption of "resources", a concept amounting to permission to read or write to a memory handle.
+CN reasons about memory accesses by analyzing the production and consumption of "resources".
+Resources amount to permissions writ large, and though they currently amount to permissions to read or write to a memory handle specifically.
 See [the tutorial](https://rems-project.github.io/cn-tutorial/#_pointers_and_simple_ownership) for more details.